🍽️ RESTAURANT INSURANCE SPECIALISTS

 The Situation

 Single-unit upscale modern American, 4,500 sf, 72 seats, $165 average ticket, 38 staff, Spirits/Beer/Wine Restaurant license, premium wine program.
 A kitchen fire during summer cruise-season peak, triggered by ventilation hood failure, drove a 65-day closure.
-A concurrent RCW 49.60 strict-liability accessibility claim was filed alleging that restroom configuration during rebuild triggered accessibility violation — infrastructure-failure-as-accessibility reframing applied.
-An L&I worker injury claim from a line cook fire injury layered on top.
-The closure overlapped peak cruise-season revenue weeks plus summer-festival concentration.
+An L&I worker injury claim from a line cook hurt in the fire layered on top, and the closure overlapped peak cruise-season revenue weeks plus summer-festival concentration.

 What We Did